CompuTec/computec-docs/appengine_versioned_docs/version-3.0/administrators-guide/configuration-and-administration/overview.md

     ![List of Companies](./media/configuration-and-administration/companies.png)

 4. Next, provide the **database user credentials**.
-These include the username and password for the database, ensuring secure access to the server’s data.
+These include the username and password for the database server, ensuring secure access to the server’s data.
+If needed database user can be specified on company level.

     ![Database User Credentials](./media/configuration-and-administration/database-user-credentials.png)

 5. Verify the status of companies listed.
 Ensure that the companies are active and properly integrated into the SAP system.
 This step is crucial for ensuring that all necessary companies are available for configuration and use.
+To activate company simply click on Active Switch as shown below.

     ![Company Status](./media/configuration-and-administration/company-status.png)

 6. Choose a user for the installation process.
-If a suitable user does not already exist, create a new user account.
-This user will have the necessary permissions to handle installation and configuration tasks.
+If a suitable user does not already exist, create a new user account. **This process is not creating user in SAP.
+It is just creating user in the AppEngine**.
+This user needs to have the necessary permissions in SAP Business One to handle installation and configuration tasks.

     ![Assign Default User](./media/configuration-and-administration/assign-default-user-01.png)